 C-Print.
 Signed vintage print.
 8.9 x 12.4 cm

-Bill Caro studied architecture at the Universidad Nacional de Ingeniería in Lima from 1966 to 1971.
+Bill Caro studied at the School of Architecture of the Universidad Nacional de Ingeniería from 1966 to 1971, when he graduated as an architect.
 His talents as a visual artist led him to a first exhibition of his work in 1971 at the Galería Carlos Rodríguez Saavedra.
 In 1974, he received the ICPNA award for watercolor.
-Since then, Caro has had an active career as a painter, participating in individual exhibitions, biennials, and international competitions, including the 3rd Biennial in Medellín, Colombia.
-An heir to the photorealist movement, he creates hyperrealistic paintings that imitate photography even to the point of introducing the distortions produced by the camera lens.
+Since then, Bill Caro has had an active career as a painter, participating in individual exhibitions, biennials, and international competitions, including the Third Biennial in Medellín, Colombia.
+An heir to the photorealist movement, he creates hyper-realistic paintings which imitate photography even to the point of introducing the distortions produced by the camera lens.
 His work reveals a deep understanding of space, compositional balance, and perspective.
-Frequent subjects include the stately old mansions of the historic center of Lima and the shantytowns that surround the capital city.
+Frequent subjects in his work include the stately old mansions of the historic center of Lima and the shantytowns that surround the capital city.